 - Gather your ingredients.

 - Sterilize and heat your jars.
-If they're brand new and/or clean stick them in the oven at 210 F to heat up.
+Wash & dry them then stick them in an oven at 210 F to heat up.

 - Hull your berries by removing the stem and white pithy part.